Popular S.African rapper AKA shot dead outside restaurant

 The motive of the shooting is unknown, and police are investigating.

-Many people have licensed firearms for personal protection, yet there are many more illegal guns in circulation.
+Many people have licensed firearms for personal protection and there are many more illegal guns in circulation.

+Last year the country recorded several mass shootings at taverns, while eight people were shot dead at a birthday party last month.

+Gun Free SA, a lobby and advocacy charity fighting to prevent gun violence in South Africa, estimates that 30 people are shot and killed each day in the country.

 © 2023 AFP